remymuller/remymuller.github.io/_posts/2016-11-26-irreversibility.markdown

 ![]({{ site.url }}/images/irreversibility/time_series.png){:width="640"}

-The decay rate is also better approximated with this approach compared to the Trapezoidal rule simulation
+The decay rate is also better with this approach compared to the Trapezoidal rule simulation

 ![]({{ site.url }}/images/irreversibility/energy_decay.png){:width="640"}